sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Upgrade Notice ==

+= 1.4.3 =
+* Added WhatsApp sharing button
+* Reconfigured the interface to move the less common options to an Advanced tab

 = 1.3.8 =
 * Add link buttons for Ebay, Vimeo and SpecificFeeds (allows visitors to subscribe by email)